alttch/tpm-km/README.md

 You must re-seal key into TPM every time when something your system is changed (depending which PCRs you use).

+If you want to store sealing PIN, put it to file */usr/local/etc/tpm_sealpin* (don't forget to set 600 permissions on it).

 ## FAQ

 ### Can I disable PIN protection?